pangeo-data/escience-2022/tutorial/examples/EOSC_to_bucket.md

 Here is how you can list your available buckets on pangeo-eosc object storage.

-In this example, we chose `your-github-name` as destination bucket, pushing the `tar/` local folder to this bucket.
+In this example, we chose `your-workgroup-name` as destination bucket, pushing the `tar/` local folder to this bucket.

 ```
-aws s3 sync tar/ s3://your-github-name/ --endpoint-url https://object-store.cloud.muni.cz
+aws s3 sync tar/ s3://your-workgroup-name/ --endpoint-url https://object-store.cloud.muni.cz
 ```